stateful/docs.runme.dev/docs/guide/monitoring-stack.md

 # How to Set Up a Monitoring Stack For Your Application by Leveraging Runme

-A monitoring stack is a set of tools and technologies that collect, process, and visualize data from various sources to improve the performance and security of systems and applications.
+A monitoring stack is a set of tools that collect, process, and visualize data from various sources to improve the performance and security of systems and applications.

-Often, having several instructions scattered everywhere to set up and configure your monitoring stack can be overwhelming.
+Most often, instructions which define setting up and configuration of monitoring stack procedures are set in multiple documents which can be overwhelming.
 This is where Runme comes in!
 Runme provides a platform that helps you document all the standardized processes needed to set up and configure your monitoring stack, centralizing your procedures and processes in an interactive runbook accessible to you and your team.

 With Runme, you create a set of predefined procedures and instructions for installing and configuring all dependencies needed for your monitoring stack, such as [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/), etc.